Vartis Space

 • Contact

-Our extensive research has led to the discovery of novel timekeeping methods and concepts.
-It is our passion to discover the unknown that drives us to continue to document our discoveries, through published papers, science industry presentations, and patented methods and technologies.
+Our extensive research has led to the discovery of novel timekeeping methods and concepts doe space exploration, including innovative lunar timekeeping systems essential for future space exploration.
+It is our passion to uncover the unknown that drives us to continue documenting our discoveries through published papers, science industry presentations, and patented methods and technologies.

 Published Papers